Best Ferret Bedding — Quick Comparison

 Kaytee Small Animal Pine Bedding

-The Kaytee pine bedding at $18.22 is the only pine option here, and it earns its place with 3,794 reviews and a 4.6-star rating.
+The Kaytee pine bedding at $18.22 is the only pine option here, and it earns its place with 3 and a .
 Kaytee kiln-dries their pine, which removes the phenols that make fresh pine dangerous — this is critical for ferrets, whose livers are sensitive to aromatic compounds.

 The natural pine scent is the main attraction.
 Unlike paper bedding which is virtually scentless, pine gives the cage a woodsy smell that many owners find pleasant.
 One owner wrote an entire humorous saga about discovering this bedding and ending their odor problems.
 Another confirmed it’s “super absorbent and keeps the odor to a minimum.”